jphan345/pacagen-case-study/README.md

 This repository contains a functional review section for the Nutrafol Core for Women product page, designed as part of a take-home case study.
 The review section aims to enhance the product experience and support conversion by surfacing relevant customer feedback in a structured, interactive, and mobile-friendly layout.

+Task 1 is written inside of task1.md, and Task 2 is every other file.

 ---

 ## Features